swiftlang/swift-foundation/Proposals/NNNN-swift-subprocess.md

 ## Combined `stdout` and `stderr`

 In Python's `Subprocess`, developers can merge standard output and standard error into a single stream.
 This is particularly useful when an executable improperly utilizes standard error as standard output (or vice versa).
 We should explore the most effective way to achieve this enhancement without introducing confusion to existing parameters—perhaps by introducing a new property.

-## Automatic `Subprocess` Cancellation

-Currently, `Subprocess` does not terminate the spawned process, even if the `Subprocess` instance goes out of scope.
-It would be beneficial to investigate whether it is more sensible to attempt terminating the spawned process when the `Subprocess` itself goes out of scope or when the parent task is canceled.

 ## Alternatives Considered